Orange-OpenSource/hurl/docs/tutorial/your-first-hurl-file.md

 $ java -jar quiz-0.0.2.jar
 ```

-Either you're using the Docker images ot the jar app, you can open a browser and test the quiz application by
+Either you're using the Docker images or the jar app, you can open a browser and test the quiz application by
 typing the url <http://localhost:8080>:

 <div>